Iceland COVID Information for Tours and Transfers

 We understand that travel can sometimes be unpredictable.
 Please contact us if you have any concerns or unexpected issues arise.
 We will do our best to accommodate you, and we can reschedule free of charge if there is availability.

 Whilst the likelihood of COVID19 infection in Iceland is very low, healthcare facilities around the country have still prepared robust response plans.
-The Surgeon General, Alma Möller, has confirmed that the National Hospital is well-equipped to handle coronavirus patients, with specialised equipment in perfect condition.
+The Surgeon General, Alma Möller, has confirmed that the National Hospital is well-equipped to handle coronavirus patients, with specialized equipment in perfect condition.

 Main Hospital – Landspitali